 Residency | Issued to residents and Indian citizens only | A PAN Card can be issued to individuals who are not Indian citizens but who conduct any type of business in India |

-In summary, PAN and Aadhaar Card are two valuable documents that every individual should possess to carry out various activities smoothly in day to day life.
+In summary, PAN and Aadhaar Card are two valuable documents that every individual should possess to carry out various activities smoothly in day-to-day life.
 With efforts underway to ensure that every individual residing in India links their PAN and Aadhaar Cards, the government is keen to make the lives of the people of India a lot simpler.
-With this linking, an individual can register for a PAN Card by using their Aadhaar Card.
+With this link, an individual can register for a PAN Card by using their Aadhaar Card.